 Lesson 3: not everyone uses a residential mortgage to buy property

-Having had a bad mortgage application experience you may have taken to the streets to collect your thoughts for next move.
+Having had a bad mortgage application experience you may have taken to the streets to collect your thoughts for the next move.
 Chances are you strolled down the high street and seen many a property that appears on the face of it to be un-mortgagable.
 The flat above a nightclub for one!
-Well it could be that it is rolled into a commercial mortgage along with the dance floor or a cash buyer has snatched it up.
+Well, it could be that it is rolled into a commercial mortgage along with the dance floor or a cash buyer has snatched it up.
 Most Commercial Mortgage Brokers, like Niche Advice, could help you with the former but that’s not really where this article is driving at as the rates could be unnecessarily high.
 Perversely, often flats above shops are some of the most marketable in the buy-to-let arena.
-Being on the door step to a busy shopping centre can save a tenant communing costs, and the stagger home, but to keep this in the appropriate context residential mortgage lenders do not underwrite the financial benefits of a property they want to know they can sell it quickly in the event of mortgage default and regain enough money to clear the debt.
+Being on the doorstep to a busy shopping centre can save a tenant communing costs, and the stagger home, but to keep this in the appropriate context residential mortgage lenders do not underwrite the financial benefits of a property they want to know they can sell it quickly in the event of mortgage default and regain enough money to clear the debt.